|Watch our new movie of the Sumpter Valley Railway

 |The three photos on the right, show the original twin stall engine.
 I believe built in the 1970s or 1980s, when the Sumpter Valley tourist railway first started up.
 Today,

+around.
 The other stall currently houses the # 20 steam engine, I believe, that is currently under restoration.
-The number 20 is the sister engine to the operational # 19 that
+The number 20 is the sister engine to the operational #

-you can see running in pictures below.
+19 that you can see running in pictures below.
 The next photo is shot behind the original shops and shows more equipment in storage.
-This narrow gauge car was sourced
+This narrow gauge car was

-from the Rio Grande, I believe.
-The next photo shows the almost brand new single stall car restoration shop and finally a caboose is parked nearby which currently
+sourced from the Rio Grande, I believe.
+The next photo shows the almost brand new single stall car restoration shop and finally a caboose is parked nearby which

 |The new crown jewel of the Sumpter Valley Ry, in terms of shops, is the nearly brand new four stall engine shop.
 It and the trackage to the building was built largely